Iodoform

 Iodoform (also known as triiodomethane) is the organoiodine compound with the chemical formula CHI3|auto=1.
-It is a pale yellow, crystalline, volatile substance, with a penetrating and distinctive odor (in older chemistry texts, the smell is sometimes referred to as that of hospitals, where the compound is still commonly used) and, analogous to chloroform, sweetish taste.
+It is a pale yellow, crystalline, volatile substance, with a penetrating and distinctive sweetish and chloroform-like odor (in older chemistry texts, the smell is sometimes referred to as that of hospitals, where the compound is still commonly used) and, analogous to chloroform, sweetish taste.
 It is occasionally used as a disinfectant.

-Naming
+Naming and structure

 The name iodoform originates with the "formyle radical," an archaic term for the HC moiety, and is retained for historical consistency.
 A full, modern name is triiodomethane.
-Another possible name is "carbon hydride triiodide".
-The "hydride" in the latter is sometimes omitted, though the IUPAC recommends against doing so, as "carbon triiodide" could also mean C2I6 (hexaiodoethane, a highly unstable compound).

-Structure

 The molecule adopts a tetrahedral geometry with C_{3v} symmetry.

 Synthesis and reactions

 The synthesis of iodoform was first described by Georges-Simon Serullas in 1822, by reactions of iodine vapour with steam over red-hot coals, and also by reaction of potassium with ethanolic iodine in the presence of water; and at much the same time independently by John Thomas Cooper.
 It is synthesized in the haloform reaction by the reaction of iodine and sodium hydroxide with any one of these four kinds of organic compounds: a methyl ketone (CH3COR), acetaldehyde (CH3CHO), ethanol (CH3CH2OH), and certain secondary alcohols (CH3CHROH, where R is an alkyl or aryl group).

 The reaction of iodine and base with methyl ketones is so reliable that the iodoform test (the appearance of a yellow precipitate) is used to probe the presence of a methyl ketone.
 This is also the case when testing for specific secondary alcohols containing at least one methyl group in alpha-position.

 Some reagents (e.g. hydrogen iodide) convert iodoform to diiodomethane.
 Conversion to carbon dioxide is also possible.
 Iodoform reacts with aqueous silver nitrate to produce carbon monoxide.
 When treated with powdered elemental silver the iodoform is reduced, producing acetylene.
 Upon heating iodoform decomposes to produce diatomic iodine, hydrogen iodide gas, and carbon.